josephsl/wintenApps/readme.md

 * When opening, closing, or switching between virtual desktops, NVDA will announce active virtual desktop name (desktop 2, for example).
 This is now part of NVDA 2023.2.
 * In aps such as Windows 11 22H2 File Explorer and Notepad where tabbed windows are supported, NVDA will announce the name and the position of tabs when switching between them.
 This is now part of NVDA 2023.2.

-## Cortana

-* Textual responses from Cortana are announced in most situations.

 ## Modern keyboard